mahender-didwania/TestAutomationDemo/testdemo/Readme.md

 * IDE - IntelliJ IDEA
   * In general, check for paths and variable values in various build related files and shell scripts to adapt them to your own environment

-For Javascript/typescript tests
-* npm, node, cypress and various modules and plugins for Cypress and cucumber-js/rest-assured-ts tests

 ## Other considerations